dstroy0/embedded_types/CONTRIBUTING.md

 Machinery is anything a library above would otherwise define for itself: a width, a word, an attribute wrapper, a static assertion, a feature probe, an argument count.
 Define it once, here.

-A domain fact belongs to the library that has the opinion — a pool size, a protocol timer, a buffer count.
+A domain fact belongs to the library that has the opinion.
+A pool size, a protocol timer, a buffer count.
 Those never come here, whatever their prefix looks like.

 ## Adding a declaration